 Why Consider Plan G?

 Original Medicare requires coinsurance, copayments, and deductibles that can add up quickly, and there is no out-of-pocket maximum.
-Medicare Supplement Insurance Plan G offers peace of mind that covered costs will not get out of control.
+Medicare Supplement Insurance Plan G offers peace of mind that covered costs will not become excessive.

-If you were new to Medicare on or after January 1, 2020, Plan G offers the most coverage of all the Medigap plan options.
-Before 2020, Plan F was the most comprehensive plan available.
-The difference between the two plans is that Plan F covers the Medicare Part B deductible ($226 in 2023) each calendar year, and Plan G does not.
-Plan F is no longer available to newly eligible Medicare beneficiaries.
+If you were new to Medicare on or after January 1, 2020, Plan G offers the most coverage of all Medigap plan options.
+(For enrollees eligible before 2020, Plan F was the most comprehensive plan available; however, Plan F is no longer available to newly eligible Medicare beneficiaries.)

-Choosing the right Medicare Plan is not a decision that should be taken lightly.
-With Policy Guide’s assistance, you will have access to the knowledge and expertise of professional agents who can help you compare different health plans, prices, and policies to ensure that you make an informed decision.
-Let us guide you through this process, so that your chosen plan best suits your needs.
+Choosing the right Medicare Supplement plan is not a decision that should be taken lightly.
+With Policy Guide’s assistance, you will have access to the knowledge and expertise of professional agents who can help you compare different health plans, quotes, and policies to ensure that you make an informed decision.
+We are here to guide you through this process so that your chosen plan best suits your individual needs.

 Article Resources